Test Id : LMPP

 Evaluating patients with abnormal lipid values (cholesterol, triglyceride, HDL, LDL) for specific phenotypes

-Lipoprotein metabolism profile analysis adds practical information about the etiology of cholesterol and/or triglyceride elevation.
-In some patients, increased serum lipids reflect elevated levels of intermediate-density lipoprotein, very-low-density lipoprotein, lipoprotein a (Lp[a]), or even the abnormal lipoprotein complex, LpX.
-These elevations can be indicative of a genetic deficiency in lipid metabolism or transport, nephrotic syndrome, endocrine dysfunction, or even cholestasis.
-Identification of the lipoprotein associated with lipid elevation is achieved using the gold-standard methods, which include ultracentrifugation, selective precipitation, electrophoresis, and direct measurement of cholesterol and triglycerides in isolated lipoprotein fractions.
-Proper characterization of a patient's dyslipidemic phenotype aids clinical decisions and guides appropriate therapy.
+Lipoprotein metabolism profile analysis provides information about the causes of elevated serum cholesterol or triglycerides.
+In some patients, increased serum lipids reflect elevated levels of intermediate-density lipoprotein (IDL), very-low-density lipoprotein (VLDL), lipoprotein a [Lp(a)], or even the abnormal lipoprotein complex, lipoprotein X (LpX).
+These elevations can signal genetic abnormalities in lipid metabolism or transport, nephrotic syndrome, endocrine dysfunction, or even cholestasis.
+Identifying the lipoproteins associated with lipid elevation is done using the gold-standard methods, including ultracentrifugation, selective precipitation, and electrophoresis.
+Proper characterization of a patient's dyslipidemic phenotype aids clinical decisions and treatment.

 -Exogenous hyperlipemia (Type I)